 Whitetail deer - Dates and hunting packages cost for 2017

 All the whitetail deer hunting packages are for 7 days with 6 full days of hunting.
 The arrival at the main logde is midday on Sunday and your hunt is from Monday morning to Saturday night.
 For the longer stay packages of 9 full days of hunting, please contact us to fix the day of arrival.

-The whitetail deer hunting packages are at $5200 canadian.
-The 9 days whitetail deer hunting packages are at $6500 canadian.
+The whitetail deer hunting packages are at $4500 USD.
+The 9 days whitetail deer hunting packages are at $6000 USD.